keeps/roda-in/README.md

 ### How do I change the default metadata that is added to SIPs?

-Metadata templates exist under the folder XXX.
+Metadata templates exist under the folder "roda-in" in your home directory ("Documents" for Windows users).
 Open the files with your favourite text editor and make sure they remain valid XML files acording to the provided schemas.

 ### Got error "java.lang.OutOfMemoryError: Java heap space".
 What do I do?